Wisconsin Court Records

 How Do I Access Wisconsin Criminal Court Records in Person?

 Accessing criminal court records in person provides an effective way of obtaining in-depth information about a criminal case.
-It allows interested parties to view or make copies of larger portions of the case file, unlike the snippets records online provide.
+It allows interested parties to view or make copies of larger portions of the case file, unlike the snippets of records provided online.
 To assess Wisconsin criminal court records in person, visit the clerk of the court office where the case was heard.
 Sometimes the clerk may store the record as a paper file or electronically.
 If it’s stored in a paper file, it will take some time for the clerk to retrieve and make it available for viewing.
-But if stored electronically, there is a public access terminal where interested parties can view it.
-Information to know before visiting the Clerk’s office include:
+However, if stored electronically, there is a public access terminal where interested parties can view it.
+Information to know before visiting the Clerk’s office includes:

 - Case number